Herator2/Ruben-Sim/README.md

 Impossible x2.0

-The multiplier for each mode effects negative changes not positive ones
+The multiplier for each mode effects negative changes not positive ones:

 ETC: